mknxdev/vue-ctx-injector/README.md

 ## Introduction

-VCI is a tiny tool for injecting standalone components with Vue.js context into basic HTML templates, while keeping them updated by simply manipulating component-related HTML elements.
+VCI is a tool that allows you to inject standalone Vue.js components with their contexts into simple HTML templates.

-It can be assimiled to a customized `main.js` script replacement, which allows you to instantiate child components on-demand, without enforcing a global Vue.js context on your webpages.
+It can be assimiled to a customized entrypoint which allows you to instantiate child components on-demand, without enforcing a global Vue.js context on your webpages.

 ## Prerequisites